harshr396/Student-Performance-Analysis/README.md

 pip install -r requirements.txt
 ```

-3. Place `StudentPerformanceFactors.csv` in the `data/` folder, or update the file path in the Python script if necessary.
+3. Place StudentPerformanceFactors.csv in the same folder as the Python script.
 4. Open `HarshRaj_StudentPerformanceAnalysis.py` in Spyder or another Python IDE.
 5. Run the script.
 6. The six final visualizations will be saved in the `outputs/` folder.